overextended/overextended.github.io/docs/ox_lib/Interface/Client/input.md

 	-- options: table array (optional - used ONLY with "select" type) -- value: string
 		-- label: string
+		-- default: string (optional - any of the values)
-	-- password: boolean (optional - used ONLY with "input" type) -- icon: string (optional - used ONLY with "input" type)
+	-- password: boolean (optional - used ONLY with "input" type) -- icon: string (optional - used ONLY with "input" type) -- placeholder: string (optional - used ONLY with "input" or "number" type) -- default: string or number (optional)
+	-- checked: boolean (optional - used ONLY with "checkbox" type)

 lib.inputDialog(heading, rows)
 ```